The Best Sources of Iron You’re Probably Missing

 Boasting the same amount of iron as many other foods, kidney beans are one of the best sources of non-heme iron for vegans.
 One cup of these legumes gets you nearly 3 mg of iron, per the USDA.
 White beans provide a bit less, 2 mg iron per cup.
 And they are delicious in salads and dips.
 If you suspect you’re not getting enough iron, you won’t want to ignore these 10 silent symptoms of anemia.

 Popeye was right when he encouraged kids to eat more spinach.
 As one of the highest vegetable sources of non-heme iron, one cup of frozen chopped spinach provides 4 mg of iron.
 Tucking it into casseroles, tacos, and pasta dishes boosts the nutritional content of your dinners.
-But it’s not just the iron—there are plenty of reasons you should be eating more spinach.
+Spinach is one of the 7 great vegan sources of iron too.

 Similar to beef in iron content, lamb has 1 mg of iron in a 3-ounce cooked serving, according to the USDA.
 If you’re tired of chicken and beef, start adding lamb to your dinner rotation.

 Another good source of iron for vegans and vegetarians is iron-enriched bread.
 When wheat is processed into flour, it loses iron and several other nutrients.
 Since the 1940s, bread makers have been adding iron and other lost nutrients back.
 Look for up to 1.8 mg of iron per two-slice serving of both white and whole wheat bread, according to the USDA.
-And while iron is super important, there are a host of important nutrients you could missing if you’re vegetarian or vegan.
+Learn more about how to buy, make, and eat vegan bread.